madsbuch/blog/_posts/2016-01-29-100-days-of-fibonacci-day-9-haskell-types.md

 # Conclusion
 In this post I first implemented the Fibonacci function on the type level.
-I made a type for the _n_th element in the Fibonacci series.
+I made a type for the _n_'th element in the Fibonacci series.
 This was done through data kinds and type families.

 After this a value level implementation was implemented.
 It was implemented